The Fundamentals of Screenwriting Masterclass

 Experiment with 8 IMPORTANT QUESTIONS you need to ask before drafting a scene.

 DISSECT A SCENE from a popular movie and learn the 7 DRAMATIC STAGES that you can use in your own script.

-Learn what DIALOGUE SUBTEXT is, how it works, and how not employing it will ruin your screenplay.
+Learn what DIALOGUE SUBTEXT is, how it works, and how NOT employing it will ruin any screenplay.

 Study 8 DIALOGUE STRATEGIES THAT WORK.

 Understand why SCREENPLAY FORMATTING is more important than most new screenwriters realize.